-- Demonstrate knowledge of instructional strategies for developing students' communicative skills in a second language (i.e., listening, speaking, reading, and writing skills) and ways to adjust instruction to facilitate optimal learning for all students. - Evaluate the effectiveness of various classroom activities for developing students' communicative skills in a second language. - Demonstrate knowledge of major theories of second-language acquisition and the approaches, methodologies, and strategies that promote second-language acquisition. - Demonstrate knowledge of the ways students' native language, prior knowledge, and educational background influence second-language acquisition.
+- Demonstrate knowledge of language development and the role of language learning as it pertains to second-language acquisition. - Demonstrate knowledge of instructional strategies for developing students' communicative skills in a second language (i.e., listening, speaking, reading, and writing skills) and ways to adjust instruction to facilitate optimal learning for all students. - Evaluate the effectiveness of various classroom activities for developing students' communicative skills in a second language. - Demonstrate knowledge of major theories of second-language acquisition and the approaches, methodologies, and strategies that promote second-language acquisition. - Demonstrate knowledge of the ways students' native language, prior knowledge, and educational background influence second-language acquisition.